claudiobartolini/functions/README.md

-# box-functions-poc
+# box-functions

-This sample demonstrates how to call Box APIs from a Lambda function using the [Box Node SDK](https://github.com/box/box-node-sdk).
+This sample demonstrates how to call Box APIs from a Box function using the [Box Node SDK](https://github.com/box/box-node-sdk).

 #### Step 1.
 Create a Box application
 1. Log into the [Box Developer Console](https://developers.box.com) in your Box developer account